ashutoshmjain/gita/src/prologue.md

 > **Let `Ganesa` be thought of, O `Muni`, for the purpose of writing the poem.**

-Having approached by `Dwaipayana`, `Ganesa`- the embodiment of ‘intelligence’, agreed to help, but he shared a reservation - he would stop writing if there was a pause, even for a moment. `Ganesa` probably deemed, given the immensity of the transcription, there was no time to waste. `Dwaipayana` agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]

-> `Ganesa`, upon hearing this address, thus answered,
->
-> I will become the writer of thy work, provided my pen do not for a moment cease writing."
->
-> And `Vyasa` said unto that divinity,
->
-> 'Wherever there be anything thou dost not comprehend, cease to continue writing.'
->
-> `Ganesa` having signified his assent, by repeating the word Om! proceeded to write;
->
-> and `Vyasa` began;
->
-> and by way of diversion, he knit the knots of composition exceeding close;
->
-> by doing which, he dictated this work according to his engagement.

-Most scriptures before `Mahabharata` were spoken words passed on from one generation to the next through rigorous  "recital".
+Most scriptures before `Mahabharata` were spoken words passed on from one generation to the next through rigorous recital.
 Those that were written down were more like random proofs of concept.
 Having given a formal account of it's transcription in the very first book, `Dwaipayana` left a proof that the mega-epic was actually "written down".

+The name of the first book - `Adi` means "the beginning".
 This was, thus, the tipping point, when humanity embraced a new medium for storing information at scale — text.
 It was our transition from a purely spoken to mostly written word.
-But more importantly, it created a community of writers and readers who were aligned to one rigorous value system.
+But more importantly, it created a community of writers and readers who were aligned to one rigorous value system on a new communication mode.
 They had the ability to create a universal platform for value exchange.

 ## notes and stuff ..
 ----